macmaybecheese/lore-two/_posts/2025-02-01-working-notation.md

 An extension is an additional effect, or a modification to the rules of a specific Ability or Abilities.

-Generally, a Shaper may have a number of extension equal to their Quanta Pool, or half of their Quanta Pool.
+Generally, a Shaper may have a number of extensions equal to their Quanta Pool, or half of their Quanta Pool.

 A Shaper does **not** have any of the extension under an Ability by default.
 They must choose them.